Someonelse2309/Someonelse2309/README.md

 # 💫 About Me:
 I'm an aspiring AI-focused developer with a growing interest in iOS software engineering and the emerging field of agentic AI.
-I enjoy exploring how intelligent systems can be embedded into real-world applications—especially those that blend mobile experiences with adaptive machine learning models.
+I enjoy exploring how intelligent systems can be embedded into real-world applications, especially those that blend mobile experiences with adaptive artificial intelligent models.
 My background includes hands-on work with data pipelines, model development, and backend services, along with strong familiarity with Swift for building user-centric iOS applications.<br><br>
 I’m currently focused on expanding my knowledge in:<br><br>
 <li>Intelligent automation and multi-agent systems
 <li>iOS app development using Swift